-Akyol is the author of Islam without Extremes: A Muslim Case for Liberty praised by The Financial Times as “a forthright and elegant Muslim defense of freedom.”
-The book was longlisted for the 2012 Lioner Gelber Prize, and has been published in Turkish, Malay and Indonesian.
-(It was subsequently banned in Malaysia in 2017 after Akyol’s short arrest by the country’s “religious police” merely because Akyol delivered a public lecture defending religious freedom.
+Islam without Extremes was praised by The Financial Times as “a forthright and elegant Muslim defense of freedom” and was longlisted for the 2012 Lioner Gelber Prize.
+It has been published in Turkish, Malay, Indonesian, and unofficially in Urdu.
+(It was subsequently banned in Malaysia in 2017 after Akyol’s short arrest by the country’s “religion police” merely because Akyol delivered a public lecture defending religious freedom.
 The book’s banned Malay edition is now freely available on the Cato Institute website.)
-He is also the author of The Islamic Jesus: How the King of the Jews Became a Prophet of the Muslims, which received praise from the New York Times, and of six books in Turkish, including Rethinking the Kurdish Question.
+The Islamic Jesus received praise from The New York Times, Chicago Tribune, and The Economist, and has been published also in Turkish and Croatian.

 Before joining the Cato Institute in 2018, Akyol worked for more than a decade as an opinion columnist for two Turkish newspapers, Hurriyet Daily News and Star — until they were co‐opted and transformed into pro‐government propaganda outlets.
 His articles have also appeared in a wide range of other publications such as The Wall Street Journal, The Washington Post, The Atlantic, Foreign Affairs, Foreign Policy, Newsweek, Al-Monitor.com, First Things, The Forward, The Weekly Standard, The Financial Times, The London Times, The Guardian, The Washington Times, and Pakistan’s The Dawn.
 He has appeared frequently on CNN, BBC, NPR, and Al‐Jazeera English, and on prominent TV shows such as Fareed Zakaria GPS and HARDtalk.
 His TED talk on “Faith versus Tradition in Islam” has been watched by more than 1.2 million viewers.